Anna Wintour: Early life and education

-Wintour's grandfather was Major-General Fitzgerald Wintour, a British military officer and descendent of Prime Minister George Grenville.
-Through her paternal grandmother, Alice Jane Blanche Foster, Wintour is a great-great-great-granddaughter of the late-18th-century novelist Lady Elizabeth Foster (later the Duchess of Devonshire) and her first husband, the Irish politician John Thomas Foster.
+Wintour's paternal grandfather was Major-General Fitzgerald Wintour, a British military officer and descendant of George Grenville, who served as Prime Minister of the United Kingdom.
+Through her paternal grandmother, Alice Jane Blanche Foster, Wintour is a great-great-great-granddaughter of the late-18th-century novelist Lady Elizabeth Foster, who was later the Duchess of Devonshire, and her first husband, the Irish politician John Thomas Foster.
 Her great-great-great-great-grandfather was Frederick Hervey, 4th Earl of Bristol, who served as the Anglican Bishop of Derry.
 Sir Augustus Vere Foster, 4th Baronet, the last Baronet of that name, was a granduncle of Wintour's.
-She is a niece of Cordelia James, Baroness James of Rusholme (daughter of Fitzgerald Wintour).
+She is a niece of Cordelia James, Baroness James of Rusholme, the daughter of Fitzgerald Wintour.

-She had four siblings.
+Wintour had four siblings.
 Her older brother, Gerald, died in a traffic accident as a child.
 One of her younger brothers, Patrick, is also a journalist, currently diplomatic editor of The Guardian.
-James and Nora Wintour have worked in London local government and for international non-governmental organisations, respectively.

-In her youth, Wintour was educated at the independent North London Collegiate School, where she frequently rebelled against the dress code by taking up the hemlines of her skirts.
+Wintour attended North London Collegiate School, where she rebelled against the dress code by taking up the hemlines of her skirts.
 At the age of 14, she began wearing her hair in a bob.
-She developed an interest in fashion as a regular viewer of Cathy McGowan on Ready Steady Go!, and from the issues of Seventeen which her grandmother sent from the United States.
+She developed an interest in fashion as a regular viewer of Cathy McGowan on Ready Steady Go!, and from reading Seventeen, which her grandmother sent from the United States.
 "Growing up in London in the '60s, you'd have to have had Irving Penn's sack over your head not to know something extraordinary was happening in fashion", she recalled.
 Her father regularly consulted her when he was considering ideas for increasing readership in the youth market.

 Career

 From fashion to journalism

 "I think my father really decided for me that I should work in fashion", she recalled in The September Issue.
 He arranged for his daughter's first job, at the influential Biba boutique, when she was 15.
 The next year, she left North London Collegiate and began a training program at Harrods.
-At her parents' behest, she also took fashion classes at a nearby school.
-Soon she gave them up, saying, "You either know fashion or you don't."
-Another older boyfriend, Richard Neville, gave her her first experience of magazine production at his popular and controversial Oz.
+At her parents' behest, she took fashion classes at a nearby school, but soon gave them up, saying, "You either know fashion or you don't."
+An older boyfriend, Richard Neville, gave her her first experience of magazine production at Oz.

 In 1970, when Harper's Bazaar UK merged with Queen to become Harper's & Queen, Wintour was hired as one of its first editorial assistants, beginning her career in fashion journalism.
 She told her co-workers that she wanted to edit Vogue.
 While there, she discovered model Annabel Hodin, a former North London classmate.
-Her connections helped her secure locations for innovative shoots by Helmut Newton, Jim Lee and other trend-setting photographers.
+Her connections helped her secure locations for shoots by Helmut Newton, Jim Lee and other fashion photographers.
 One recreated the works of Renoir and Manet using models in go-go boots.
 After chronic disagreements with her rival, Min Hogg, she quit and moved to New York with her boyfriend, freelance journalist Jon Bradshaw.